Matnog Sorsogon Travel Guide

 ISLAND HOPPING IN MATNOG SORSOGON

 Entrance Fee: Donation only

 This island is roughly 25 minutes away from the mainland.
 It is a privately owned piece of land and hasn’t been commercialized yet, making it more alluring!
-No structure nor resorts is available in this beautiful piece of paradise — less crowd and more privacy – just my perfect type of sanctuary.
+No structure nor resorts are available in this beautiful piece of paradise — less crowd and more privacy – just my perfect type of sanctuary.
 The sand appears pinkish under broad daylight when viewed from afar.

 There are wild boars in the area, two of them are tamed.
 They were raised as dogs so they think they are dogs, lol!
-They love playing with visitor.
+They love playing with the visitor.
 They even get so comfortable at times that they start sleeping beside their human friends!

 JUAG MARINE SANCTUARY